Office of the Chief Information Officer

 The Unified Communications (UC) project will see the integration of communication methods and technologies into a comprehensive system in order to provide greater functionality, efficiency, and mobility.
 It includes replacement of the voicemail and telephone system and a unified email system for faculty, staff, and students, In addition to these enhancements, new communication modes such as videoconferencing, WebEx, voicemail sent to email and Instant Messaging will provide users with greater ability to communicate via computer, phone, and messaging in an environment tailored to work best for each user's needs.

-A review of Learning Management System (LMS) has been completed as an Office of the Provost project with technical support being provided by Information Technology Services (ITS).
-The review has resulted in Canvas being selected for implementation as BGSU's Learning Management System (LMS) and ePortfolio.
+A review of Learning Management System (LMS) as an Office of the Provost project with technical support being provided by Information Technology Services (ITS) has resulted in Canvas being selected for implementation as BGSU's Learning Management System (LMS).

-Further information about the project, including the implementation timeline, training opportunities, faculty guides, student guides, and support information may be found at www.bgsu.edu/canvas.
+Further information about the project, including training opportunities, important dates, faculty guides, student guides, and support information may be found at www.bgsu.edu/canvas.

 |Remote Print Service Available|